 - A4.
 Quality management at the engagement level is supported by the firm's system of quality management and informed by the specific nature and circumstances of the audit engagement.
 In accordance with ISQM (UK) 1, the firm is responsible for communicating information enables the engagement team to understand and carry out their responsibilities relating to performing engagements.
 For example, such communications may cover policies or procedures to undertake consultations with designated individuals in certain situations involving complex technical or ethical matters, or to involve firm-designated experts in specific engagements to perform audit procedures related to particular matters (e.g., the firm may specify that firm-designated credit experts are to be involved in auditing expected credit loss allowances in audits of financial institutions). - A5.
 Firm-level responses may include policies or procedures established by a network, or by other firms, structures or organizations within the same network (network requirements or network services are described further in ISQM (UK) 1 within the "Network Requirements or Network Services" section).
 The requirements of this ISA (UK) are based on the premise that the firm is responsible for taking the necessary action to enable engagement teams to implement or use network requirements or network services on the audit engagement (for example, a requirement to use an audit methodology developed for use by a network firm).
 Under ISQM (UK) 1, the firm is responsible for determining how network requirements or network services are relevant to, and are taken into account in, the firm's system of quality management. - A6.
 Some firm-level responses to quality risks are not performed at the engagement level but are nevertheless relevant when complying with the requirements of this ISA (UK).
-For example, firm-level responses that the engagement team may be able to depend on when complying with the requirements of this ISA (UK) include: - Personnel recruitment and professional training processes; - The information technology (IT) applications that support the firm's monitoring of independence; - The development of IT applications that support the acceptance and continuance of client relationships and audit engagements; and
+For example, firm-level responses that the engagement team may be able to depend on when complying with the requirements of this ISA (UK) include: - Personnel recruitment and professional training processes; - The information technology (IT) applications that support the firm's monitoring of independence; - The development of IT applications that support the acceptance and continuance of client relationships and audit engagements; and - The development of audit methodologies and related implementation tools and guidance. - A7.
+Due to the specific nature and circumstances of each audit engagement and changes that may occur during the audit engagement, a firm cannot identify all quality risks that may arise at the engagement level or set forth all relevant and appropriate responses.
+Accordingly, the engagement team exercises professional judgment in determining whether to design and implement responses, beyond those set forth in the firm's policies or procedures, at the engagement level to meet the objective of this ISA (UK).

-13 ISQM (UK) 1, paragraph 49(b).
+&lt;sup>13 ISQM (UK) 1, paragraph 49(b).

-14 ISQM (UK) 1, paragraph 49(a).
+&lt;sup>14 ISQM (UK) 1, paragraph 49(a).